SkajaQ/Biblioteka-egz/README.md

 ### Practical examination task

-Biblioteka is a small crud application which allows to manage Authors and their Books.
+Biblioteka is a small CRUD application which allows to manage Authors and their Books.

 ## Project features